Essentials of Effective Advising

 • Discourage students from circumventing college policies or regulations; and if confronted with situations in which students have violated policies, address the issues and refer students to the appropriate agency or office.

-• Be familiar with university resources in order to make appropriate referrals.
+• Be familiar with college resources in order to make appropriate referrals.